 - Non-Verbal Communication: If this fighter is Standing and Active, they can attempt to make the following action: - Comms (basic): The fighter with this skill may take a Leadership check.
 If passed, pick a friendly fighter within 6".
-That fighter may immediately make one of the following actions: Move (simple), Take Cover (basic), Operate Door (basic), Access Terminal (basic), or Force Door (basic). - Restraint Protocols: Rather than perform a Coup de Grace, this fighter may instead perform a Restrain (simple) action: - Restrain (simple): Rather than perform a Coup de Grace, this fighter may instead perform a Restrain (simple) action.
-This fighter is adept at shackling their opponents, even in the heat of battle.
+That fighter may immediately make one of the following actions: Move (simple), Take Cover (basic), Operate Door (basic), Access Terminal (basic), or Force Door (basic). - Restraint Protocols: Rather than perform a Coup de Grace, this fighter may instead perform a Restrain (simple) action: - Restrain (simple): This fighter is adept at shackling their opponents, even in the heat of battle.
 The enemy fighter is taken out of action, but each time this fighter performs this action, make a note that they have restrained an enemy fighter.
 During the Wrap-up, add 1 to the dice roll to determine if an enemy fighter has been Captured for each enemy fighter that has been restrained.
 The fighter that performed the Restrain (simple) action gains an additional point of XP.